 To promote the educational development of our students the academic advisors’ responsibility is performed online.
-SRS is one of the tools used at GCET to allow student for effective planning of the semesters ahead with their academic advisors.
-Through which the academic advisor support students in module registration and number of credits allowed per semester.
+SRS is one of the tools used at GCET to allow students for effective planning of the semesters ahead.
+Through which the academic advisors support students in module registration in terms of study plan and number of credits permitted per semester.

 Students can find the assigned faculty for academic advising through their profile in the SRS.
 We encourage our students to raise any academic related issues to their advisors.
 This can be done through email or virtual meeting with the advisor upon student’s request.